TApplencourt/IRPy/README.md

 ##API
 - `lazy_property`: a simple lazy property;
 - `lazy_property_mutable`: a lazy property that can change.
 When doing so, all of these ancestors are invalided and will be recomputed when needed.
-Futhermore, all of these descendants are now unattainables;
+Furthermore, all of these descendants are now unattainable;
 - `lazy_property_leaf(mutable,immutable)`: this function allow node creation's from values defined in the `__init__` class method.

 ## But why i need all of this?
 Or *What is a scientific code*?